TasfiqulTapu/itchy/README.md

 > ⚠️ This package uses webscraping to get data.
 Please refer to your local laws before using this package to scrape data.

 ### Installing
-This this in you project folder to install this package
+Run this in you project folder to install this package
 ```bash
 # install via npm
 npm i TasfiqulTapu/itchy